LGBTQI+ Flags

 Intersex Pride Flag

-The flag is contains a golden yellow field, with a purple circle emblem, to avoid gender stereotypes.
+The flag is containing a golden yellow field, with a purple circle emblem, to avoid gender stereotypes.

 Asexual Pride Flag